 Sexual intimacy is vital in a marriage.
 In fact, 1 Corinthians 7:5 warns against not making it a priority.
 Paul says it this way, “ Do not deprive each other of sexual relations unless you both agree to refrain from sexual intimacy for a limited time so you can give yourselves more completely to prayer.”
 He then expresses the importance of coming together so Satan won’t be able to tempt you.
 So with that said, set a sex goal, whether that is once, twice, or three times a week, no matter that number make it a priority.
 Refrain from making excuses, like “I’m too tired,”, especially multiple times a week.
 Being connected with your spouse on a regular base will strengthen your bond and love for one another.
 And really, even if you don’t feel like you are in the mood right away, often it’ll change as you get into it and allow yourself to truly feel every sensation.
 Maybe even change it up, from position to location.
 Spice it up!

 Schedule Quality Time

 Life will always be busy and there will always be something to do but don’t let the chaos of life get in the way of spending quality time with your spouse.
-Plan a weekly or bi-weekly date night, whether you stay-in or go out, make it happen.
-Make this time all about connecting with your spouse by having meaningful conversation.
+Plan a weekly or bi-weekly date night, whether you stay in or go out, make it happen.
+Make this time all about connecting with your spouse by having a meaningful conversations.
 Put phones away and keep your focus on your spouse, be in the moment.
-These moments together could range from going out to dinner, learning something new together, like dancing, to popping some popcorn and stargazing in the backyard.
+These moments together could range from going out to dinner, and learning something new together, like dancing, to popping some popcorn and stargazing in the backyard.
 It doesn’t have to be extravagant.
 Simple is good too as long as the time is quality.